The complete guide to b2b market segmentation

 The complete guide to B2B market segmentation

-And three core principles of running a business?
-Having a product that solves a problem, knowing who needs your solution, and differentiating yourself from any competitors.
+The three core principles of running a business is having a product that solves a problem, knowing who needs your solution, and differentiating yourself from any competitors.

 What is B2B market segmentation?

 B2B market segmentation focuses on finding unique audience segments by examining common characteristics.
 By understanding similar traits, needs and behaviours, marketing can better connect with potential customers.
 This allows teams to focus on the most important segments.